CodelineRed/twitch-chatbot/README.md

 $ gulp (in development)
 ```

-As an aternative you can checkout [production](https://github.com/InsanityMeetsHH/twitch-chatbot/tree/production) branch, `npm i --only=prod` and skip all gulp commands.
+As an alternative you can checkout [production](https://github.com/InsanityMeetsHH/twitch-chatbot/tree/production) branch, `npm i --only=prod` and skip all gulp commands.

 ## Project Commands
 |                     | Description                                                                                                                      |